tapis-project/tms_server/deployment/native/README-NATIVE.md

 journalctl -u tms_server.service -n 500 -b -f
 ```

-The service configuration file `tms_server.service` has an entry that points to `$TMS_LOCAL_DIR/tms_service.env` in
+The service configuration file `tms_server.service` has an entry that points to `$TMS_ROOT_DIR/tms_service.env` in
-order to set up enviroment variables for the service.
+order to set up environment variables for the service.

 ## Logging
 The log configuration and formatting for `tms_server` is specified in the configuration file